 Section "Cryptographic Self-Tests" in the Admin Guide states that the TOE runs a suite of self-tests during initial start-up to verify correct operation of cryptographic modules.
 If any component reports failure for the POST, the system crashes and appropriate information is displayed on the local console.
 All ports are blocked from moving to forwarding state during the POST.
 If all components of all modules pass the POST, the system is placed in FIPS PASS state and ports are allowed to forward data traffic.
 If any of the tests fail, a message is displayed to the local console and the TOE component will automatically reboot.
-If the Administrator observes a cryptographic self-test failure, they should contact Cisco Technical Support.
+If the Administrator observes a cryptographic self-test failure, they must contact Cisco Technical Support.
 Refer to the Contact Cisco section of this document.

 If the Administrator needs to execute cryptographic self-tests for the Switch after the image is loaded the following command can be used: SWITCH# test crypto self-test.
-If any of the tests fail, a message is displayed to the local console and the TOE will automatically reboot.